acplaza/acplaza/README.md

 207 | Invalid layer name
 208 | Invalid argument for the `pro` query parameter 209 | Cannot scale thumbnails
-210 | Invalid design (raised when Nintendo rejects an uploaded design) 211 | Invalid palette (the image(s) uploaded were not constrained to 15 colors + transparent) **3xx** | **Image errors**
+210 | Invalid design (raised when Nintendo rejects an uploaded design with HTTP status 400) 211 | Invalid palette (the image(s) uploaded were not constrained to 15 colors + transparent) 212 | Invalid design (raised when an uploaded design causes Nintendo's servers to error with code 500) **3xx** | **Image errors**
 207 (reused) | One or more provided layer names were invalid 301 | Unknown image ID